Mafalda-hub/Horoscope/README.md

 <img src="./assets/login.png" width="500px" height="350px"/>
 </div >

-- With users now able to create accounts and login to the app, we were able to build the ui to display horroscopes, based on the response from the API.
+- With users now able to create accounts and login to the app, we were able to build the UI to display horroscopes, based on the response from the API.
 Below is an example of the response data that would be returned from a request for a specific star sign:

 ```json
 {